According to a recent survey, 54% of employers believe soft skills are highly important.

 Top 10 soft skills for your resume (plus examples)

-Based on our survey results, the 10 skills below are the soft skills hiring managers prioritize the most when looking for new hires.
+Based on survey results, these 10 skills are the soft skills hiring managers prioritize the most when looking for new hires.

-We’ll provide examples of how to emphasize each skill on your resume and include specific examples of related soft skills for each.
+Below, we provide examples of how to emphasize each skill on your resume and include specific examples for each one.

 1. Communication

 Communication skills allow you to express yourself and your ideas when interacting with others.
-Effective communication is vital for any profession, but is a particularly valuable sales skill and human resources skill.
+Effective communication is vital for any profession, but is particularly valuable in sales and HR.

 Some examples of communication skills include: